-Trump says FBI stole his passports during Mar-a-Lago raid - follow live
+Justice department opposes release of Mar-a-Lago search evidence - follow live

 What happened during the FBI Mar-a-Lago raid?

+The justice department on Monday rebuffed efforts to make public the affidavit supporting the search warrant for former president Donald Trump’s Mar-a-Lago estate in Florida.

+The DoJ stated the investigation “implicates highly classified material” and the document contains sensitive information about witnesses.

-Donald Trump has given his first interview since the Mar-a-Lago raid, a discussion with Fox News Digital in which he acknowledged that the temperature of public discourse “has to be brought down” as angry supporters fume at the FBI raid on his Mar-a-Lago home.
+Meanwhile, Donald Trump has given his first interview since the raid, a discussion with Fox News Digital in which he acknowledged that the temperature of public discourse “has to be brought down” as angry supporters fume at the FBI raid.

 However, he continued to frame the raid as part of a political witch hunt against him rather than a law enforcement action executed according to due process.